decentralized-identity/bbs-signature/draft-bbs-signatures.md

 # Ciphersuites

-This section defines the format for a BLS ciphersuite.
+This section defines the format for a BBS ciphersuite.
 It also gives concrete ciphersuites based on the BLS12-381 pairing-friendly elliptic curve [@!I-D.irtf-cfrg-pairing-friendly-curves].

 ## Ciphersuite Format